While Prince Philip held a number of honorary military titles during his lifetime, he also had a distinguished active service career.

 "He did it because he'd been my grandfather's doggy."

 Lord Lewin, a First Sea Lord and Chief of the Defence Staff, questioned years later why Philip was moved "so early" from Ramillies.

-"Were they trying to keep him away from the war?" he is quoted as saying by Duke of Edinburgh biographer Tim Heald.
+"Were they trying to keep him away from the war?" he is quoted as saying by Prince Philip's biographer Tim Heald.